MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/android-migration-guide.md

 ## __AOSP Management Configuration & Compliance Policies__

-Teams Android Devices enrolled with AOSP Management support Intune configuration policies and Intune compliance policies which you may wish to use on your Teams Devices.
+Teams Android Devices enrolled with AOSP Management support Intune configuration policies and Intune compliance policies, which you may wish to use on your Teams Devices.
 These steps aren't required for functionality but may offer desired functionality.

 ### AOSP Management Configuration Policies

 Currently, the only supported configuration policy for Teams Android Devices enrolled with AOSP Management is the Device Restrictions profile and only the “block screen capture” restriction inside of that profile.
-Support for more configuration policies are planned in the future and will be updated here.
+Support for more configuration policies is planned in the future.

 ### Creating a AOSP Management Configuration Policy

 These steps are specific to Teams Android devices, for non-Teams devices or for more information, please refer to the Intune guidance for setting up profiles: [Device restriction settings for Android (AOSP) in Microsoft Intune | Microsoft Learn](/mem/intune/configuration/device-restrictions-android-aosp)

-1. Sign in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/)
+1. Log in to the Intune Management Console with an account with Intune administrator permissions: [https://intune.microsoft.com/](https://intune.microsoft.com/)

 1. Select __Devices__